mauythainoob/nzyme-docker/README.md

 # Nzyme-docker

+#### Current intent
+Deploy x1 nzyme-node and x1 nzyme-tap using docker compose.

+#### Final Intent
-A fully functional nzyme deployment with minimal configuration using containers.
+A fully functional nzyme deployment (multi node) with minimal configuration using containers with docker compose.

+#### Status
+Trying to get tap working.

-## Status
+## Deployment
-Nzyme-node is running.
-Currently looking into how we configure tap with docker compose.
+The current intent is to use docker-compose.
+The main attractions towards compose is its ease of use and ability to quickly update our services.

+#### Nzyme.conf (nzyme-node)
+Nzyme configuration a deploy time resource.
+This allows us to easily add, update, or remove configuration without having to rebuild images.

 ## Todo:
-See `TODO.txt`.
+Reading 'todo' in Github Repo projects.

 ## Setup
-First create the nzyme components using the docker bake.
+1. Create build nzyme components using docker bake.

-## Start scripts
-These are deploy time configurations.
+2. Ammend values in .env file.
+3. Run `docker-compose up -d`.

-### Notes:
+## Notes:

 - There is currently no way to disable MFA.